Quent2G/High-precision-Analyser-of-Lunar-Orbits/README.md

 Finally, Visualisation.py allows to visualise the initial guess and the converged solution by putting the Converged option to 1.
 The RotationalF option can also be put to 1 to observe the closed orbit in the rotational frame.

-The same can be done for DRO14 but the convergence is a bit harder so that we have to change n=2 (in the algorithm's file) and use only two periods due to the long period of the DRO.
+The same can be done for DRO14, with a period of 14 days, but the convergence is a bit harder so that we have to change n=2 (in the algorithm's file) and use only two periods due to the long period of the DRO.

 # Authors and acknowledgment